Cghlewis/crystal_site/content/blog/data_clean_03/index.markdown

 1. I am cleaning data using code (in this case R code) to help make my process more reproducible.
 2. I am using a very simple code template that helps standardize the information that is provided in each data cleaning script (such as who cleaned the date and the date the cleaning occurred).
 3. I am using a relative file path to read in my data, ensuring that my code is more reproducible.
+    - If you aren't working in an environment that sets a consistent working directory for you (like [R projects](https://epirhandbook.com/en/r-projects.html) for instance which sets your working directory as the project's root folder), then you will want to check (and possibly even set) your [working directory](https://r4ds.had.co.nz/workflow-projects.html) before using your relative file path to ensure your script is pointing to the correct directory.
+Just make sure to not permanently set your working directory in your script, again reducing reproducibility.
 4. I am reviewing my data as soon as I import it.
 Using the `glimpse()` function provides me summary information about my data such as the number of rows and columns, my variable names, and my variable types.
     - I can begin to see that my cases are not matching my participant tracking database.
 I have 6 cases in my data, but my participant tracking database says only 5 students completed the survey.
     - I can also see that my variable type for `math2` is not as expected.
 The variable is character and I expected it to be numeric.
 There's something funky going on in this variable.
+Note that in a real (non-fictitious scenario), this mistake **should** have been caught and fixed in our double-entry checking process above.
+But for demonstration purposes, I left this mistake in. :)
 5. I am using code comments to explain every step of my data cleaning process.
 6. I am following rules laid out in our team coding style guide to ensure my code is consistent, easy to read, and aligned with how other teammates are writing code.
 7. As I begin doing transformations, I am making sure that none of my code produces random results.
 When I drop my duplicates, I make sure to arrange my data to drop my duplicates consistently and in the manner that I have previously laid out in my study protocol (in this case our rule is to keep the first, complete instance of a survey).